What Is “California Sober?”

 California Sober Is Not Medically Proven Or Regulated

 Though celebrities rave about being “Cali sober,” it is essential to note that the term is not medically recognized or regulated.
-There is no way of knowing what 2 different people consider as okay while “Cali sober.”
+There is no way of knowing what two different people consider as okay while “Cali sober.”
 Some individuals use alcohol and smoke weed, while others take shrooms and do not drink.
 The term is arbitrary with little to no clear criteria or scientific basis.

-Besides being confusing, going “Cali sober” can still lead to a dependency on Marijuana and alcohol.
+Besides being confusing, going “Cali sober” can still lead to a dependency on marijuana and alcohol.
 The goal of treatment is to help patients stop drug abuse.
 By using “soft” drugs, individuals are, in a way delaying true sobriety.
 Still, medical professionals must do much more research to understand if being “Cali sober” is beneficial for some people.

 Find Help